Dr. Anne Kohnke

 Kohnke, A. (2003).
 Tendercare, Inc., A Case Study Using Appreciative Inquiry.
 Organization Development Journal, 21(4), 81-86.

-Shoemaker, D. & Kohnke, A. (submitted and accepted).
-IT and Critical Infrastructure.
+Shoemaker, D. & Kohnke, A. (2015).
+Cybersecurity and Information Technology.
 In Protecting Our Future: Educating a Cyber Security Workforce V2.
 Hudson Whitman/Excelsior College Press.

 Kohnke, A. (2008).
 Social Ethics.
 In Robert W. Kolb (Ed.), Encyclopedia of Business Ethics and Society. (pp. 1968-1971).
 Los Angeles, CA: Sage